prtm/LClip/ReadME.md

 # PySearch

-PySearch script helps you search clipboard data on your favourite browser.
+PySearch script helps you search clipboard data on your linux favourite browser.

 ## Features

 * Open Source
 * Makes search easier.
+* Browser Google or Firefox
 * Search on google.com or duckduckgo.com

 ## Installation and Usage